thaingoc273/Machine_learning_zoomcamp/Week_7_midterm/Readme.md

 # LOAN PREDICTION
 ## Project description
-- In this project, I will use different machine learning model to predict whether a customer loan is default or not.
+- In this project, I will use different machine learning models to predict whether a customer loan is default or not.
 - Dataset is taken from 2007 to 2020Q3 with unbalanced dataset (percentage of default loan is about 20%).
 - Link to dataset and description from [Kaggle](https://www.kaggle.com/datasets/ethon0426/lending-club-20072020q1)